-The GEB meets monthly or more; it also meets twice a year with the country managing or senior Partners at "country forums", and once a year with all partners on a region basis.
-Each GEB member is entrusted with specific geographical responsibilities, functional roles and the sponsorship of key strategic projects, such as innovation, diversity, quality and risk management, and business development or integration processes for new additions to the partnership.
+The GEB meets monthly or more; it also meets twice a year with the country managing or senior partners at "country forums", and once a year with all partners on a region basis.
+Each GEB member is entrusted with specific geographical responsibilities, functional roles and the sponsorship of key strategic projects, such as innovation, diversity, quality and risk management, as well as business development or integration processes for new additions to the partnership.

-As at 31 August 2021 the Group Leadership Team was composed of:
+As at 31 August 2021 the Group Executive Board was composed of:

-France

-Hervé Hélias

-CEO and Chairman
+France Hervé Hélias CEO and Chairman